-Condition: The limited number of personnel results in a lack of segregation of accounting duties necessary to ensure adequate internal accounting control.
+Condition: The limited number of personnel within the System results in a lack of segregation of accounting duties necessary to ensure adequate internal accounting control.

 Context: It is not unusual for an organization the size of the Pike Lake Area Wastewater Collection System to be limited in the internal control that management can design and implement into the organization.